javibravo/simpleue/README.md

 This behaviour is disabled by default.
 To enable it, you need to pass an extra parameter in the constructor of the worker class.
 See Usage below for an example.

+**Note: This feature is not tested in HHVM, thus might not work as expected if you are running it on HHVM**

 Queue
 -----